Ade-1609/Ade_first_project/Readmeproject.md

 Exploratory Data Analysis
 ## Description
-This exploratory data analysis seeks to make recommendations to my clients on the best time to list his apartments for sale, and advise of renovation decisions
+This exploratory data analysis seeks to make recommendations to my clients on the best time to list his apartments for sale, and advise of renovation decisions .
 - House sales in King County 2014 - 2015
 ## Hypothesis
-Null: Renovation = 0 impact on selling price
+Null: Renovation = 0 impact on selling price.
-Alternate: Renovation not equals 0 impact on selling price
+Alternate: Renovation has an impact on selling price.
 ## Methodology
 The use of bar plots, line plot and geographical plot will be used to prove of disprove the null hypothesis.

 ## Summary
 Our finding shows, we have to reject our null hypothesis which says renovation would have no impact on selling price and accept the alternate hypothesis.
 There is a positive relationship between renovation and selling price.
-Renovated apartments are likely to sell at a higher price on average when compared to non renovated apartments Accounting for factors including waterfront and grade, result largely holds true This finding holds for other houses not in clients portfolio( 2,4,5) Positive association noticed does not imply causality
+Renovated apartments are likely to sell at a higher price on average when compared to non renovated apartments.
+Accounting for factors including waterfront and grade, result largely holds true This finding holds for other houses not in clients portfolio( 2,4,5).
+Positive association noticed does not imply causality.

 ## Recommendations
 In most cases, apartment will likely lead to a big return but it will be important to consider the cost of renovation.
-For apartments that fall under  grade 3, renovating before sale would be the better outcome For apartments in grade 2, if cost of renovation below X, proceed with renovation For apartments in grade 1, do not renovate.
+For apartments that fall under  grade 3, renovating before sale would be the better outcome .
+For apartments in grade 2, if cost of renovation below X, proceed with renovation.
+For apartments in grade 1, do not renovate.
-After renovating, the apartment should be sold in December, best period to maximise earning potential
+After renovating, the apartment should be sold in December, best period to maximise earning potential.

 # Setup